JosephJackels/ICS499Project/README.md

 We used Spring and Angular to build a web application that can display data from several sources in widgets.

 ## Features:
+- users will be prompted to create an account
-- users can create accounts to manage their dashboards
+- once logged in users will be redirected to their dashboard
 - widgets will populate dashboard
 - widgets can be weather, calendar, stock or comic type
 - widgets have a payload that stores data